propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.2.1 - 2026-04-16 =
+* Corrected issue with flags not appearing after Template Assistant merger

 = 2.2.0 - 2026-04-14 =
 * Added Template Assistant features to core, deprecating the Template Assistant plugin.
 Automatically deactivate the existing Template Assistant plugin if found to be active